-Figure 2 - Overlay KMPUD Overhead Transmission Line
+Figure 1 - Overlay KMPUD Overhead Transmission Line

 The fourth California Climate Change Assessment has projected that climate change will make forests more susceptible to extreme wildfires.
-In KMPUD's service territory climate cycles range from very dry years to above average wet years and droughts can last for several years in a row.
-The most recent California drought lasted from December of 2011 to March of 2017.
-The State of California-Public Utilities Commission (CPUC) has designated the area where KMPUD's transmission lines are located as Tier 2, which means the location may be impacted by drought or greater intensity wildfires.
+In the future, the Tier 2 area where KMPUD's transmission lines are located may be impacted by drought or greater intensity wildfires.